Freshly planted arborvitae privacy trees along a residential fence line

 When privacy trees are the right choice versus shrubs or a larger bed refresh

 Privacy trees are not the only answer.
 Some properties are better served by shrubs, layered planting, or a broader refresh that changes how the bed works as a whole.
-That is one of the main reasons this guide should hand off to planting installation and landscape design rather than acting like its own service owner.
+That is one of the main reasons this guide should hand off to privacy tree installation, planting installation, or landscape design based on the real scope.

 If the question is really about privacy structure and space planning, design consultation may need to come before the install conversation.